JuliaDynamics/DrWatson.jl/README.md

 ## Part 1

 DrWatson creates a specific project structure through the function `makeproject(path, projectname)`.
-This project structure is always the same, see below.
+This project structure is always the same (see below) and is also a git repository.

 You scientific project is a ["Julia Environment"](https://julialang.github.io/Pkg.jl/v1/environments/), in the sense described in the documentation of the package manager.
 In short, your project is identified uniquely with a `Project.toml` file that contains your project's name and all the dependencies of your project (in the form of Julia packages).